jeremyleung521/LPATH/docs/api.rst

 Discretization Step
 -------------------
-The discretize step allows you to assign MD trajectories (or WE simulations) into discrete state.
+The ``discretize`` step allows you to assign MD trajectories (or WE simulations) into discrete states.

 .. argparse::
    :module: mphat.argparser